 As you’ve probably worked out, there are 101 different ways to promote music.

-This article on email music promotion is only scratching the surface.
+This article on ‘how to send music through email’ and promotion is only scratching the surface.
 When promoting music, it’s all down to what works for you and what gets you great results.

 Every record label and publicist works with different methods; they may have some secret sauce from time to time, but essentially they’re doing similar methods highlighted in this article.

 The most crucial factor to take away is you must test ideas and stay consistent.
 Try out an idea for a solid couple of months without changing direction.
 Results will not appear overnight, but Promoly can help you to achieve them over the long term.